Our grower unexpectedly discontinued this variety.

 Try Danish Ballhead as a substitute for Glory of Enkhuizen

-HEIRLOOM 1800s This variety is described by DM Ferry as a "second early variety", not as early as some, but much earlier than the late varieties.
-This is named after a coastal town on the Zuidersee in Holland.
-The round heads run 6-10 pounds and are a lovely dark blue-green in color.
+This variety is described by DM Ferry as a “second early variety”, not as early as some, but much earlier than late varieties.
+It is named after a coastal town on the Zuidersee in Holland.
+Heads run 6-10 lbs and are a lovely dark blue-green in color.
 The delicious cabbages are vigorous, spreading, and resist splitting.
-100 seeds.

 Germination: 7-12 days

 Germination Temperature: Optimum soil temperatures 65-85ºF.

 Starting Indoors: 4-6 weeks before last frost or 4-6.
 Sow 2-3 seeds per cell/pot.
 Fertilize the seedlings every 7-10 days with a liquid or water soluble fertilizer, diluted to ¼ of suggested measurement.
 Transplant a week or two before last frost.
 Sow in late spring to transplant out for fall crops.